1612 Italian Vespers

 Robert Hollingworth (director, I Fagiolini) writes:

-As with our Striggio 40-part mass recording in 2011, this has been another mammoth project to prepare.
+As with our Striggio 40-part mass recording in 2011, this was another mammoth project to prepare.
 There are too many ‘thanks’…

 On this site, as well as thoughts from those who took part and sound samples, there is a much fuller account of Hugh Keyte’s reconstructive work.
-There are also free downloads of the plainchant hymn, Salve Regina, and also Bassano’s Lepanto motet, ‘Deus noster refugium’ (brass and voices) which we recorded but couldn’t squeeze onto the CD.
 You can also download (again for free) your own pdf of Hugh Keyte’s Magnificat and ‘In Ecclesiis’ reconstitution!

 My main perceptions at this end of the project haven’t unduly changed.
 They are: